Briansilverwolf/Fstool/README.md

 A versatile Python tool for scaffolding, documenting, and recreating project structures. `FileSystemTool` simplifies project setup by generating directories and files from a simple text definition.
 It can also reverse the process, scanning an existing project into a structured text file, optionally including all file contents.

-Beyond project scaffolding, it includes a powerful **CI/CD Impact Analyzer** to intelligently determine which tests and build jobs need to run based on code changes, saving valuable CI minutes.

 ## Table of Contents